Woman charged in 12-year-old daughter’s shooting death appears in court

 "She was dropping her kids off.
 They participate in our programs everyday," family friend Hattie Porter said.

-Porter says Blackshire also attended the camps when she was younger.
+Blackshire also attended the camps when she was younger, Porter said.

-Police say she admitted she left a loaded gun in the center console with her son and daughter in the car when it went off, killing Tyteanna.
+She admitted she left a loaded gun in the center console with her son and daughter in the car when it went off, killing Tyteanna, according to Memphis Police documents.

-They’ve charged Blackshire and her 13-year-old son in the shooting death.
+They charged Blackshire and her 13-year-old son in the shooting death.

-“This is a tragedy.
+"This is a tragedy.
 This has affected the entire family, not just Ms. Blackshire.
-At this time, we ask everyone to keep them in their prayers as we try to resolve this,” Eric Mogy, attorney for the 13-year-old boy, said.
+At this time, we ask everyone to keep them in their prayers as we try to resolve this," said Eric Mogy, attorney for the 13-year-old boy.

 A judge set Blackshire's bond at $35,000.